Brett-Tanner/Journal/2024/May_24.md

 ### Materials

 - [x] 500 error on org page is caused by not having a plan, so when you try to call name on nil it crashes
-- [] Try storing user type as a string enum rather then the current frozen array constant
-  - Could make some translations etc. easier

 #### CSV Upload

 - [x] Include correcting an invalid record in upload system specs

 ### Event Site

-- [] Need to add event summary stats to the charts
-- [] Login isn't showing an error when it fails

 #### In-office tasks